morrislaptop/LaravelFivePackageBridges/README.md

 	composer require morrislaptop/laravel-five-package-bridges

+Once this operation completes, add the config service provider, this brings the package() method back to the config repository.
+Open app/config/app.php and add..

+	'Morrislaptop\LaravelFivePackageBridges\ConfigServiceProvider',

-Once this operation completes, the final step is to add the bridged service providers instead of the raw service providers.
+The final step is to add the bridged service providers instead of the raw service providers.

 Open app/config/app.php, and add lines as appropriate.